-Discovery of remote computers runs as follows:
+Discovery of client computers runs as follows:

 The discovery rule describes settings required to perform discovery and (optionally) installation of Veeam backup agents on discovered computers.
-Discovery rule prescribes what master agent will be used for discovery, what remote computers must be scanned, what account will be used to connect to these computers, whether Veeam backup agents must be installed on discovered computers, and so on.
+Discovery rule prescribes what master agent will be used for discovery, what client computers must be scanned, what account will be used to connect to these computers, whether Veeam backup agents must be installed on discovered computers, and so on.

 The discovery rule can use one of the following discovery methods: network-based discovery, Active Directory discovery or import-based discovery.

 - The master agent obtains from Veeam Availability Console discovery settings specified in the discovery rule.
-The agent connects to remote computers under the specified account, collects configuration information about each scanned computer through WMI, and communicates information about discovery results to Veeam Availability Console.
+The agent connects to client computers under the specified account, collects configuration information about each scanned computer through WMI, and communicates information about discovery results to Veeam Availability Console.